elegant-scipy/elegant-scipy/markdown/ch1.markdown

 The data is a table of counts, integers representing how many reads were observed for each gene in each cell type.
 See how the counts for each gene differ between the cell types?
-We can use this information to tell us about the differences between these two types of cell.
+We can use this information to learn about the differences between these two types of cell.

 One way to represent this data in Python would be as a list of lists: